root-project/web/manual/python/index.md

 `Address(o, 'field')` returned a buffer whose address was the address of the field, instead of such address being contained in the first position of the buffer.

-Note that in the new PyROOT `AddressOf(o)` can still be invoked, and it still returns a buffer whose first position contains the address of object `o`.
+Note that in the new Python Interface `AddressOf(o)` can still be invoked, and it still returns a buffer whose first position contains the address of object `o`.

 ### Alternative for TPyMultiGenFunction and TPyMultiGradFunction